dys2p/websites/proxysto.re/index/en.md

 			<img src="/assets/images/copier.jpg" class="card-img-top" alt="Multi-function printer">
 			<div class="card-body">
 				<h3 class="card-title">Multi-function Printer</h3>
 				<p class="card-text">Prints, scans and copies A3 and A4, black and white and color.
-You can attach an USB stick or connect it to the Tails computer.</p>
+You can attach an USB stick or print from our computer.</p>
 			</div>
 		</div>
 	</div>